 OnDeck is a better option than Kabbage if you think you can qualify for an APR under 20%.
 OnDeck offers lines of credit and small business term loans up to $100,000 and $500,000, respectively.
 To be eligible, you’ll need to be in business one year with $100,000 in annual revenue.
 You'll also need a personal credit score of at least 500.
 OnDeck does require daily or weekly repayment, which -- depending on your business -- could be a good or bad thing.
 If you must have a monthly repayment schedule, Kabbage is the better choice.
 One thing we do like about OnDeck is that the lender reduces fees on each subsequent loan you take out, and you may be even able to qualify for a lower interest rate too.

 - Terms: 3 - 36 months

 - Amount: $5,000 - $500,000

 Kabbage vs. Fundbox

 If you can’t meet the eligibility criteria at Kabbage, Fundbox is another good choice for working capital financing.
 Qualifying at Fundbox is based on your time in business (three to six months, depending on the product you choose), some revenue ($25,000 for a line of credit), no bankruptcies in the past two years and your use of accounting software and your business bank account.
 There are no credit score requirements to qualify for invoice financing or a line of credit, and given the less strict eligibility criteria, Fundbox offers lower APRs than Kabbage at 13% to 60%.
-Accounting services that Fundbox works with include QuickBooks, FreshBooks, Xero, Harvest, Clio, SageOne and Zoho.
+Accounting services that Fundbox works with include QuickBooks, FreshBooks, Xero, Harvest, Clio and Zoho.
 Fundbox offers both a invoice financing and line of credit product, and either one can help you with cash flow gaps or working capital needs.
 Like Kabbage, Fundbox also offers quick funding -- in as fast as one business day, in some cases.